EtchUK/Etch.OrchardCore.Gallery/README.md

 [Download the source](https://github.com/moov2/Moov2.OrchardCore.Gallery/archive/master.zip) or clone the repository to your local machine.
 Add the project to your solution that contains an Orchard Core project and add a reference to Moov2.OrchardCore.Gallery.
 When running the Orchard Core project the module will be available to enable, which will expose a `GalleryPart` that can be attached to a content type.

 Once the module is in a usable state we'll make it available via NuGet.

+## Compiling Assets

+To compile both css and javascript for front end and back end run `npm run build`.
+To compile and watch during devlopment run `npm run dev`.